7 Best AI Image Upscalers in 2026 (Tested & Compared)

 Quick Summary

-• AI image upscalers in 2026 split into two camps: faithful-detail tools (Topaz, Let's Enhance, Upscayl) that reconstruct what was in the source, and creative/generative tools (Magnific, Krea, Genviral) that invent plausible new detail via diffusion models.
+• The category splits into two camps: faithful-detail tools (Topaz, Let's Enhance, Upscayl) that reconstruct what was likely in the source, and creative/generative tools (Magnific, Krea, Genviral) that invent plausible new detail via diffusion.

 • We tested 7 upscalers across five criteria: output quality, faithfulness to the source, workflow integration, pricing, and platform (web / desktop / mobile / API).